caghyarian1995/example-full-stack/README.md

 you can test the server by using an API tool of your choice.

 ### Anatomy
-The project is organized with basic test tools, requirements, and the README all residing at the top level of the webserver/ directory.
+The project is organized with basic test tools and requirements residing at the top level of the webserver/ directory.

 The source code is contained in the src/ directory.